cherylsoberaness-sys/bookshop-api/README.md

 Actions users can perform via the API:

 - Signup: POST /authentication/signup
-- Signin: POST /authentication/signin --> this generates a JWT token for authentication. if the credentials are valid.
+- Signin: POST /authentication/signin --> this generates a JWT token for authentication, if the credentials are valid.
 - Get paginated published books from the catalog (sold books are excluded).
 - Partial search: GET /books?page=1&limit=10&search=rowling